 I am always on the hunt for really good information online.

-I particularly love any article on blogging that includes tips on how to attract readers, how create cool content and all the bells-and-whistles that can help my blog be the best it can be.
+I particularly love an article on blogging that includes tips on how to attract readers, how to create cool content and all the bells-and-whistles that can help my blog be the best it can be.